 You will earn points for up to three rooms, but you’ll earn elite night credit for only one room.

-If I cancel a reservation that has a suite night award attached to it, will the award go back to my account?
+If I cancel a reservation with a suite night award attached, will the award be returned to my account?

 Yes.